 Note: The online version is conducted for six hours over three days and contains the exact information as the one-day, in-person workshop while eliminating the need to travel.
 It uses Adobe Connect.
 Log-in instructions will emailed to you one week prior to the first day of the training workshop.
 You will need a computer with a reliable high-speed internet connection.
 Audio is available via your computer or your phone; choose the audio connection that provides you with the best sound quality.

 If you have questions, please contact Suzanne LaPalm.

-Effectively carrying out the role of supervisor can be more an art than a science.
-Managers are often left on their own to figure out how to implement their supervisory duties.
-Yet skilled supervisors are the primary extrinsic factor that creates strong employee engagement and high performance.
-This highly interactive workshop provides participants with tools and strategies that they can implement immediately.
+Effectively carrying out a supervisor role is more "art" than science.
+Often, managers are left on their own to try and figure out how to implement their supervisor duties.
+Yet skilled supervisors are the primary extrinsic factor that creates strong employee engagement and performance.
+This highly interactive workshop provides participants with immediately implementable tools and strategies.